On Banners - Part Two

 affiliate business.
 So, if you've arrived here via search engine looking for an affiliate opportunity, you

-might also find info on e-mail marketing tools if not useful, then at least appropriate.
+might also this other info if not useful, then at least appropriate.

 OK, I can almost hear you moaning - can we have a successful example here?